YaKsenia/technical_writing_tips/README.md

    * Tone

       * Be conversational - write the way you talk
-      * Be personal - show personality, not like it is written by a machine
+      * Be personal - show personality, do not have a tone like it is written by a machine
-      * Tense - stay consistent, use present/future
+      * Tense - stay consistent, use present / future

    * Grammar

    * The most misused words:
-      * their/there/they’re
+      * their / there / they’re
-      * its/it’s
+      * its / it’s
-      * set up/ setup (verb - noun)
+      * set up / setup (verb - noun)
-      * back up/ backup
+      * back up / backup
-      * log in/ login
+      * log in / login
       * i.e. (that is, specifically) / e.g.
-      * warning (about smth which can injure of kill a person)/ caution (about smth which can cause damage to equipment or loss of data)/ note (important, but nothing bad will happen if the user will not read it)
+      * warning (about smth which can injure of kill a person) / caution (about smth which can cause damage to equipment or loss of data) / note (important, but nothing bad will happen if the user will not read it)
       * backward, toward, forward - no ‘s’ at the end
       * double-click, right-click - always hyphenated
-      * website/web site - depends on style guide
+      * website / web site - depends on style guide
-      * email/e-mail - same
+      * email / e-mail - same

    * Additional resources: